Saturday, November 22, 2025

 Image inspiration Chatgpt and CN Whittle

-GOING WHERE GOD SENDS YOU.
-ACTS OF THE APOSTLES AND MISSION OF ST PAUL
+ACTS OF THE APOSTLES AND ST PAUL

 Hello boys and girls!